rs19/drawing-on-the-web/README.md

-Drawing on the Web
+Drawing on the Web Remix by Richie Siegel
 ==================

 Spring 2014, New York University
-Joshua Clayton, Clinical Assistant Professor
+Forked from Joshua Clayton, Clinical Assistant Professor and added some "Parks and Rec"